 But before we dig into this gorgeous stack of mouthwatering Super Bowl appetizers ideas… what exactly is Super Bowl?
 The Super Bowl is the annual championship game of the NFL (National Football League).

 Preparing the ultimate Game Day Feast at home?
-Then look no further: here are some of my most favorite super bowl appetizers and they are insanely good!
+Then look no further because here are some of my most favorite super bowl appetizers and they are also insanely good of course!

 1) Taco Pizzas (Living Well Mom)